 If you are not wearing a tie, then you can go with a much smaller neck size so that the collar lies perfectly.

-The next thing I suggest are natural fabrics.
-I have a whole article on how to stay cooler on your wedding day and how 100% cotton shirts make you 10% cooler.
-In general, natural fabrics breath and therefore will be a lot more enjoyable to wear.
-It´s hot here, so please consider this when choosing a shirt.
+I find natural fabrics breath, are cooler and more enjoyable to wear than man-made or blended.
+I have a whole article on how to stay cooler on your wedding day and how I wear a 100% cotton shirt every day.
+It’s hot here, so please consider this when choosing a shirt.

-Finally, the colour.
-The one thing I can guarantee you is that you will sweat on your wedding day.
-The humidity is often 80-90% here in the Riviera Maya, Mexico and it is incredibly important you consider this when choosing your shirt.
-I wear a white or near-white shirt to every wedding so when I sweat in the shirt, you don´t see it right away.
-And just as importantly, when it dries, you don´t see the white sweat stains.
-Darker (or even coloured) shirts will show the sweat while it is wet and the stains after it dries out.
-Therefore, I suggest white or nearly white shirts.
+You will sweat on your wedding day.
+The humidity is often 80-90% here in the Riviera Maya, Mexico and it is important you consider this when choosing your shirt.
+I wear a white or near-white shirt to every wedding I photograph.
+And when it dries, you won´t see the white sweat stains.
+Darker (or even coloured) shirts will show the sweat while it is wet and the stains once it dries.

 I hope you have found this a helpful (and entertaining) read.
 My goal is that you have a great wedding and I know for many couples they are planning their wedding from thousands of miles away with very little knowledge of the conditions.
 I hope that these simple writings help you have a little better wedding.